qifwa493/omni-car-control-azure/onTheServer/README.md

 ##Step 3##
 Copy and replace the the files to your website

-At last, the files in your website should be look like this:
+At last, the files in your website should be look something like this:

 <img src="https://fitsbq.by3302.livefilestore.com/y3mO_PRkHMOmVZ4A8T3KznsZt3RqH15wf3uC4r2_-2tlFBthjQiCZqcuDhS--SyjZT3c8STrOzJUt5Gh0fHIOt1clu11c4dUsf6UodvsjQEzt16gyMF1Niz4ed1Y2P745E2XosigalS26c8XnwaTtuP6U9iOHPdtkb5sroz_wUf7Ng?width=193&height=455&cropmode=none" alt="server" width="193" height="455" />